Thompson-Nicola Regional Coordinators

 Sky Jarvis

-Hello, my name is Sky.
-I’m a forest tech with the Lower North Thompson Community Forest in Barriere, BC, located on the traditional, ancestral, and unceded territory of the Simpcw First Nation.
-I have been involved with various surveys over the past couple of years both with Birds Canada and WildResearch.
-I believe that citizen science projects that promote ecological monitoring are a great way to get Canadians out into nature and reconnect with the land and animals.
-I’m super excited to be a regional coordinator for the Thompson-Nicola Region 🙂
+Sky is a Forester/ Biologist with the Lower North Thompson Community Forest in Barriere, BC, located on the traditional, ancestral, and unceded territory of the Simpcw First Nation.
+She has been involved with various Birds Canada surveys over the past couple of years (Curlews, Nightjars, Loons).
+She strongly believes that citizen science projects centered around ecological monitoring are a great way to get Canadians out into nature to connect with the land and animals.
+She’s super excited to be a regional coordinator for the Thompson-Nicola Region and to have witnessed program growth since 2022.